tpetzoldt/hyb-tud-thesis-starterkit/README-en.md

 * **Flexibility:** The templates can be adapted to your individual needs.
 * **Open Source:** Share your improvements with the community and benefit from the contributions of others.

-This repository offers a collection of templates for bachelor, master and internship theses, by example of standards of hydrobiology at the TU Dresden.
-The templates can of course also be used for other degree programs.
-Ask your supervisor about the applicable rules.

-The templates are based on the corporate design of TU Dresden (in Word format) and the LaTeX package 'TUD-Script' by Falk Hanisch (https://www.ctan.org/pkg/tudscr), in order to maintain a consistent style.

 ## Which word processing tool should I use?

 There are various word processing programs to choose from for your student research projects.
 Here are some recommendations to help you decide:

 ### Microsoft Word

-If you are familiar with Microsoft Word, you can simply download the corresponding Word file and edit it.
+If you are familiar with Microsoft Word, you can simply download the corresponding [Word file (template-praktikumsbericht-einfach.docx)](https://github.com/tpetzoldt/hyb-tud-thesis-starterkit/raw/refs/heads/main/word/template-praktikumsbericht-einfach.docx) and edit it.
 Word is widely used and offers an intuitive user interface.

+### LibreOffice

+Is a free and open-source office suite that offers a comprehensive alternative and is compatible with common file formats.
+It runs on Windows, Linux and iOS.

 ### LaTeX and Quarto for professional layout

 For a more professional layout and additional functionality, LaTeX and Quarto are excellent options.
-Both systems allow precise control over the appearance of your document.

 **Quarto is the most modern system**

-* Easy to learn: Compared to LaTeX, Quarto is easier and faster to learn.
+* Compared to LaTeX, Quarto is easier and faster to learn.
-* Reproducible and portable: Your documents can be reproduced and shared on different systems.
+* Your documents can be reproduced and shared on different systems.
-* Integration of R and Python graphics and tables: you can embed R and Python code directly into your document to create graphics and tables dynamically.
+* You can embed R and Python code directly into your document to create graphics and tables dynamically.
 This is especially useful when writing data-intensive work.

 **Important tip**

 Be sure to discuss your choice of text program with your supervisor.
 They can make specific recommendations and support you with your chosen tool.

-## Which format to use?
+## Which template to use?

 * **Word template:**
     * A pragmatic outline, based on the Word template of the TU Dresden CD (Corporate Design).